 An in-depth examination of a single area of legal regulation affords students a context in which to apply the historical, philosophical, political and economic perspectives they have gained through their course of study.

-Another 200 level Legal Studies and Business Ethics course may be substituted with the Legal Studies and Business Ethics’ Undergraduate Advisor’s approval.
-The negotiations course (LGST 206) does not qualify for this bracket.
+Another 2000 level Legal Studies and Business Ethics course may be substituted with the Legal Studies and Business Ethics’ Undergraduate Advisor’s approval.
+The negotiations courses (LGST 2910/2920) do not qualify for this bracket.

 6. Additional Information